-Table 1 defines the local review results that require additional external review.
-External reviews must take place at NHS CSP-approved Cytology Training Centres.
-Such reviews will offer the Centres access to educational cases, and will provide an unbiased opinion on the laboratory's assessment.
+Table 2 defines the local review results that require additional external review.
+External reviews must take place at NHSCSP-approved cytology training centres.
+Such reviews will offer the centres access to educational cases, and will provide an unbiased opinion on the laboratory's assessment.

-In England, funding will be made available to Training Centres from the national programme, on a per-slide basis, to facilitate both the reviews and subsequent review meetings.
-The Training Centre review must be undertaken by either the Assistant Director/Training Centre Manager and/or the Medical Director.
-Those undertaking the review must be currently practising in the same modality (SurepathTM/Thinprep®) as the reporting laboratory.
+In England, funding will be made available to training centres from the national programme, on a per-slide basis, to facilitate both the reviews and subsequent review meetings.
+The training centre review must be undertaken by either the Assistant Director/training centre Manager and/or the Medical Director.
+Those undertaking the review must be currently practising in the same modality (Surepath M/Thinprep®) as the reporting laboratory.

-For the purposes of the audit, the initial or consensus report from the Training Centre will be taken as the final opinion.
+For the purposes of the audit, the initial or consensus report from the training centre will be taken as the final opinion.
 It must be recorded on form E, together with a comment on the reason for the potential false negative/positive.
 Oversight of the external review process will continue to be the responsibility of the appropriate QARC.

-Where the Training Centre review does not agree with the local review, then the local staff must be given the opportunity to review the case with the Training Centre staff.
-The purpose of this review is educational, so the Training Centre opinion will not be changed.
-The meeting between laboratory and Training Centre staff would normally take place at the reporting Training Centre, but could take place at a local Trust if necessary.
+Where the training centre review does not agree with the local review, then the local staff must be given the opportunity to review the case with the training centre.
+Since the purpose of this review is educational, the training centre opinion will not be changed.
+The meeting between laboratory and training centre staff would normally take place at the reporting training centre, but could take place at a local Trust if necessary.
 Wherever the reviews take place, the costs associated with travel to such meetings must be borne by the requesting NHS Trust, i.e. the original laboratory that reviewed the sample.

-&lt;sup>† The introduction of the SurepathTM Focalpoint system means that slides labelled for archiving without human screening (No Further Review/NFR) may now require review.
-For the purposes of this audit, these slides should be regarded as negative, and reviewed where appropriate.
+[†] The introduction of the Surepath[TM] Focalpoint system means that slides labelled for archiving without human screening (No Further Review/NFR) may now require review.
+For the purposes of this audit, negative slides identified as NFR should be regarded as negative, and reviewed where appropriate.